"

 Using IEEE Style

-Different disciplines use different “styles” to cite sources, and the conventions used within each of these styles are designed to meet the needs of those using them.
+Different disciplines use different “styles” to cite sources, and the conventions used within each of these styles are designed to meet the needs of those who use them.

 MLA Style (Author page number) is generally used in the Humanities